 The Introduction, then, narrows the focus of the study and provides a brief rationale for why the particular study is worth pursuing.
-In Chapter One, you will also introduce relevant studies that are an indicator of how previous research on your problem has been conducted as well as gaps in these studies that indicate a need for your study.
+In Chapter One, you will also introduce relevant studies that are an indicator of how you build on previous research in your topic area.